ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 overflow?
 How would such interfaces integrate with C++ versions of libraries like LAPACK?
 We are not experts on fixed-point arithmetic;
 for us, these are all open questions.

+## References

+[^1]: K. Goto and R. A. van de Geijn, "Anatomy of high-performance matrix multiplication", ACM Transactions of Mathematical Software (TOMS), Vol. 34, No. 3, May 2008.

+[^2]: J. Bilmes, K. Asanovíc, J. Demmel, D. Lam, and C. W. Chin, "PHiPAC: A Portable, High-Performance, ANSI C Coding Methodology and its application to Matrix Multiply," LAPACK Working Note 111, 1996.

+[^3]: R. C. Whaley, A. Petitet, and J. Dongarra, "Automated Empirical Optimization of Software and the ATLAS Project," Parallel Computing, Vol. 27, No. 1-2, Jan.
+2001, pp. 3-35.